 - 9% reduced risk of fatal coronary heart disease

-DPA (docosapentaenoic acid) is a group of omega-3 and omega-6 fatty acids whose role in human health is still being investigated, with particular attention being paid to the omega-3 clupanodonic acid.
+DPA (docosapentaenoic acid) is a group of omega-3 and omega-6 fatty acids whose role in human health is an emerging area of research, with particular attention being paid to the omega-3 clupanodonic acid.

 DPA is an intermediate omega-3 between EPA and DHA.
 The synthetization of DHA typically involves a process of omega-3s being converted into increasingly longer-chain fatty acids, culminating in EPA, then DPA, and finally DHA.
 DPA is typically found in the same dietary sources as DHA and EPA—salmon, anchovies, tuna, and other fatty fish—which they accumulate from microalgae and species that feed on microalgae.